-How to Avoid Becoming the Grinch This Holiday Season
+How to Avoid Becoming the Holiday Grinch: Sleep Better, Reduce Stress and Enjoy the Season

-The holidays are a time of peace, joy, happiness, and even reflection.
-It’s a time for wrapping presents by the tree, baking those famous sugar cookies your kids love, and sharing memories with your loved ones around the holidays.
+The holidays are a time of peace, joy, happiness, and even reflection, making it a wonderful celebration.
+It's a time for wrapping presents by the tree, baking those famous sugar cookies your kids love, and sharing memories with your loved ones around the holidays.

 No matter where you are on the emotional spectrum for the holidays, we've listed some helpful tips for you to overcome holiday stressors and enjoy this time with friends and family – and even neighbors.